How to Grow Ramonda Plants

 Guide to Growing Serbian queen, and Serbian Phoenix Flower

-Plants from the Ramonda genus are small hardy perennials that reach a height of about 10 cm; this makes them an ideal plant to grow in a rock garden.
+Plants from the Ramonda genus are small hardy perennials that reach a height of about 10 cm (four inches); this makes them an ideal plant to grow in a rock garden.

-Ramonda are rosette forming plants and have leaves that are hairy and veined.
+There are three species of Ramonda, all of which are are rosette forming plants with leaves that are hairy and veined.

-They bloom in the spring when they carry flat flowers of pink, purple or white, a top of a very slim stalk.
+They bloom in the spring, when they carry flat flowers of pink, purple, or white, a top of a very slim leafless stalk.

 A common name for Ramonda is Serbian Queen.